Our testers hit the roads to find out which car GPS devices or smartphone navigation apps are worth taking on your next trip.

 Speed of map refresh

-- We check how long it takes the GPS to recover after a missed turn, and after coming out of a tunnel with a planned turn-off immediately after the tunnel exit.
+- We check how long it takes the instructions/route to recover after a missed turn, and after coming out of a tunnel with a planned turn-off immediately after the tunnel exit.

-Note, some general data for apps is dependent on the device it is installed on, such as screen size.
-Variable data such as this is listed as "smartphone" in our table.
+Note: Some general data for apps is dependent on the device it's installed on, such as screen size.
+Variable data such as this is listed as 'smartphone' in our table.

 Our test lab

 We maintain a lab that is up to date with the latest reference machines and calibrated measurement tools for our testers to bring you the right results.